Writing website copy in 2018 is essential in communicating, educating and persuading visitors to take action or the next step.

 My pages are created with the intention of being useful or resourceful and the content heading normally begins with “how to”.

-Use Word or Google Docs to layout page format
+Use Word or Google Docs to draft website copy

 If you do create a new page after doing your keyword research, start your draft with the headline of your post, page or article.